 If you notice any of these mistakes then it is very important to correct them immediately.

-How to Rectify Mistakes Made While Filing ITR
+How to correct Mistakes Made While Filing ITR

 If you have made a mistake in your original ITR, the best way to correct it is by filing a revised return.
 As per the Income Tax Act, a taxpayer can revise the ITR before the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.